 3.0 Introduction

 This chapter describes the methods that were employed in providing answers to the research objectives as stated in chapter one.
-The following aspects of research methodology are discussed; research design, population, sample, data collection and data analysis
+The following aspects of research methodology are discussed; research design, population, sample size, sampling technique, data collection and data analysis

 3.1 Research Design

-The research adopted a descriptive research design in order to determine the relationship between mergers and acquisitions and the financial performance of Atlas Mara Bank.
+The research adopted a mixed method consisting of qualitative (descriptive) and Quantitative (positivist) design in order to determine the relationship between mergers and acquisitions and the financial performance of Atlas Mara Bank.
 By using a descriptive study, the research was able to depict whether mergers and acquisitions do have an impact on the financial performance of Atlas Mara Bank.
 Descriptive research is a quantitative research method that attempts to collect quantifiable information for statistical analysis of the population sample.
 In descriptive research, none of the variables are influenced in any way.
 This uses observational methods to conduct the research.
 Hence, the nature of the variables or their behavior is not in the hands of the researcher.

 3.2 Population and Sample Size

-The target population of this study was all 22 Atlas Mara Bank branches located nationwide.
+The target population of this study was all 223 managers from all Atlas Mara Branches nationwide.
 The sample size employed was 67 managers from a total of 223 managers representing 30% of the population.
+Convenience sampling was used to select participants of the study.
+Convenience sampling is a method of collecting samples by taking samples that are conveniently located around a location.
+In this instance, the researcher selected managers that were conveniently located within Lusaka to reduce on travel costs and ensure that most participants respondents within the specified research time frame.

 3.3 Instruments of Data Collection